Chobots/wiki.chobots.org/wiki/collections/privateservers/chotopia.md

 ![Chotopia Homepage 2024](chotopia/Chotopia2024.png)

-Chotopia is the **longest living Chobots private server**, likely with the third largest playerbase behind Chobots.net and Chobots.com.
+Chotopia is the **longest living Chobots server**, likely with the third largest playerbase behind Chobots.net and Chobots.com.

 ---